 The major components of this delicious jade beverage are catechins which provide antioxidant activities, amino acids such as l-theanine and saponins.
-Matcha powder is also very rich in beta-carotene, high in B vitamins, Ascorbic Acid form of Vitamin C, Vitamin E, rich in flavonoids (Vitamin P) and methionine S-methyl sulfonium (MMS). (eds.
+Matcha powder is also very rich in beta-carotene, high in B vitamins, the ascorbic acid form of vitamin C, vitamin E, rich in flavonoids (vitamin P) and methionine S-methyl sulfonium (MMS). (eds.
 Hara, Y., et al., 2017).

 Matcha has a high antioxidant action due to the elevated levels of phenolic content.
 The antioxidant content in matcha is preventative and can lead to a decrease in oxidative reactions by lowering the local oxygen concentrations and increasing the scavenging of free radicals in the body (Lorenzo, J.M., et al., 2016).

 The theanine levels in green tea are dependant on the nitrogen content in the soil which is absorbed through the roots.
-Because matcha is made from tencha, a shade grown tea, the theanine in the young shoots remains high as the hydration of the amino acid used during photosynthesis occurs far less.
-Tencha that is grown for Japanese tea Competitions uses mackerel fish as compost so as to be able to nourish the tea shrub as much as possible and properly develop the theanine content in the plant, leading to a heightened umami flavour.
+Because matcha is made from tencha, a shade-grown tea, the theanine in the young shoots remains high as the hydration of the amino acid used during photosynthesis occurs far less.
+Tencha that is grown for Japanese tea competitions uses mackerel fish as compost to be able to nourish the tea shrub as much as possible and properly develop the theanine content in the plant, leading to a heightened umami flavor.
 (Unno, K., et al., 2018).

 Due to being shade grown the catechin content in pure matcha is much less than in other green teas (Unno, K., et al., 2018).

 Also present in Matcha are polyphenols.
-These compounds are exceptionally useful for one’s health as they are therapeutic health benefits against a number of imbalances and diseases of the body ranging from oxidative stress, cancer, diabetes, cardiovascular disease etc ( Reddyvari, H., et al, 2017).
+These compounds are exceptionally useful for one’s health as they are therapeutic health benefits against several imbalances and diseases of the body ranging from oxidative stress, cancer, diabetes, cardiovascular disease, etc ( Reddyvari, H., et al, 2017).

 Caffeine is an alkaloid.
 It provides the stimulating effect of matcha green tea, preventing drowsiness (eds.
 Hara, Y., et al., 2017).
-Unlike other green teas, matcha’s caffeine content is much higher, due to the fact that the buds and young leaves of the tea plant contain more caffeine (Unno, K., et al., 2018).
+Unlike other green teas, matcha’s caffeine content is much higher, because the buds and young leaves of the tea plant contain more caffeine (Unno, K., et al., 2018).
 Caffeine content, 3.77% (Fujioka, K., et al., 2016).